zulip/zulip/docs/directory-structure.md

 * `api/examples/` API examples.

+* `api/integrations/` Integrations distributed as part of the Zulip API bundle.

-* `api/integrations/` Bots distributed as part of the Zulip API bundle.
+* `api/bots/` Bots distributed as part of the Zulip API bundle.

+* `api/bots_api/` Framework for running and testing bots in `api/bots/`.

 -------------------------------------------------------------------------